Ursula Haverbeck

-Life
+Haverbeck-Wetzel was engaged in Holocaust denial activism with her husband since the 1980s, but only came to prominence in the right-wing extremist scene in 1999, when she took over her late husband's ecofascist forum, Collegium Humanum, which she operated until the organisation's ban in 2008.
+She was repeatedly convicted for defamation and Volksverhetzung for denying the Holocaust in speeches and writings.
+Haverbeck initially received monetary fines, but in 2015, she was sentenced to her first prison term, after which she became known as a "Grande Dame" martyr figure within the neo-Nazi movement.
+Haverbeck was presumed to be the oldest Holocaust denier in Germany at the time of her death.

+Biography

-Born at Winterscheid (today part of Gilserberg) in Hesse, Haverbeck-Wetzel, by her own account, lived in Sweden for four years as a homeland displaced person (Heimatvertriebene) from East Prussia and studied pedagogy, philosophy and linguistics, including two years in Scotland.
+Haverbeck-Wetzel was born in Winterscheid (today part of Gilserberg) and as an adolescent, she was a member of the Jungmädelbund, the female wing of the Hitler Youth for girls aged 10 to 13.
+After World War II, by her own account, she lived in Sweden for four years as a homeland displaced person (Heimatvertriebene) from East Prussia and studied pedagogy, philosophy and linguistics, including two years in Scotland.
+She married her long-time partner Werner Haverbeck, anthroposophic pastor and former SA and SS officer, on 31 July 1970.

 For over fifty years, Haverbeck-Wetzel worked in the political shadow of her husband.
-After her husband's death in 1999, she took over many of his functions including chair of the international adult education establishment Heimvolkshochschule Collegium Humanum in Vlotho, North Rhine-Westphalia, which they both had founded in 1963.
-The Collegium Humanum was first active in the German environmental movement, and from the early 1980s openly turned to the right-wing extremism movement; the establishment was subsequently banned by the German Federal Ministry of the Interior (Bundesministerium des Innern) in 2008.
+After her husband's death in 1999, she took over many of his functions including chair of the international adult education establishment Heimvolkshochschule Collegium Humanum in Vlotho, which they both had founded in 1963.
+The Collegium Humanum was first active in the German environmental movement, and from the early 1980s openly turned to the right-wing extremism movement.
+In May 1981, as one of her first actions as an official board member, Haverbeck-Wetzel proclaimed her refusal publicly distance the organisation from its sympathetic view of Adolf Hitler and the Nazi ideology.

-From 1983 until 1989, Haverbeck-Wetzel was also president of the World Union for Protection of Life (Section Germany), and disclosed in this non-governmental position her opposition towards the Western system and the Allied occupation of the Federal Republic of Germany.
+From 1983 until 1989, Haverbeck-Wetzel was also president of the World Union for Protection of Life (Section Germany) non-governmental organisation, and during her tenure, she disclosed her opposition towards the Western system and the Allied occupation of the Federal Republic of Germany.
 She was temporarily a member of the Ecological Democratic Party (ÖDP).
 In 1989, at the instigation of the ÖDP regional associations Bremen and North Rhine-Westphalia, she was excluded from the party, amongst other reasons because she attempted to organize a right-wing coalition of the ÖDP, NPD, and other groups.

 In 1992, Haverbeck-Wetzel became first chairperson of the newly founded Memorial Sites Association (German: Verein Gedächtnisstätte e.V.), remaining in that position until 2003.
 The registered association was established in May 1992 with the statute to build a dignified remembrance for the German civilian victims of World War II by bombing, abduction, expulsion and detention centres, to end "the unjustified unilateral nature of the view of history and struggle to overcome the [negatives of the] past" (German: um "die ungerechtfertigte Einseitigkeit der Geschichtsbetrachtung und Vergangenheitsbewältigung" zu beenden).